idfyed/sample-node-app/README.md

 From a Diglias integration point of view there are really three parts of the source that is of interest:

-* `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the Diglias service through the user's browser.
+- `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the Diglias service through the user's browser.
-* `src/diglias-conf.json` - configuration related to Diglias.
+- `src/diglias-conf.json` - configuration related to Diglias.
-* `eapi-client/` - A separate **npm** package with a module that implements some of the API specific logic's, this package can be extracted and reused in real world integration implementations.
+- `eapi-client/` - A separate **npm** package with a module that implements some of the API specific logic's, this package can be extracted and reused in real world integration implementations.

 ### Configuration file

-The file `src/diglias-conf.json` contains configuration data related to the integration with the Diglias Go service, there are three main sections of informaton:
+The file `src/diglias-conf.json` contains configuration data related to the integration with the Diglias Go service.

 ## Contact and Feedback